-Maintaining the Composition of the Conference Board
+Composition of the Conference Board

 The conference board consists of elected officials from the three largest property taxing jurisdictions (schools, cities, and counties) and is responsible for appointing the assessor, approving the assessor's budget, and acting as a governance board for the assessor.
 Members of the conference board represent the property taxpayers of their respective jurisdictions and the voters that elected them in fulfilling these duties.
 Adding individual property owners as voting members of the conference board, especially if they make up their own voting unit equal to that of the combined vote of all representatives from the taxing entities, is contrary to the roles and responsibilities of the conference board as an independent governance board without personal interest and contributes to the politicization of the office of the assessor.
-ISAC supports maintaining the current composition of the conference board.
+ISAC supports limiting conference board membership to representatives from the county, cities, and school districts.